 \section{Introduction}

-Affine Lie algebras are the most extensively studied and most useful ones among the infinite-dimensional Kac-Moody Lie algebras.
-Their representation theory is as rich as, and quite different to that of finite-dimensional simple Lie algebras.
-One difference is that, affine Lie algebras have irreducible weight modules containing both finite and infinite-dimensional nonzero weight spaces, that cannot happen in the finite-dimensional case.
-In the present paper we will construct irreducible modules over affine Kac-Moody Lie algebras that do not have counterpart for finite-dimensional simple Lie algebras.
+Affine Lie algebras are the most extensively studied and most useful ones among infinite-dimensional Kac-Moody Lie algebras.
+Their representation theory is as rich as but quite different to that of finite-dimensional simple Lie algebras.
+One difference is that, affine Lie algebras have irreducible weight modules containing both finite and infinite-dimensional nonzero weight spaces, that cannot occur in the finite-dimensional simple Lie algebra case.
+In the present paper we will construct irreducible modules over untwisted affine Kac-Moody Lie algebras that do not have counterpart for finite-dimensional simple Lie algebras.

 Let $\g$ be a finite dimensional simple Lie algebra.
 We use $\tg$ to denote the corresponding untwisted affine Kac-Moddy Lie algebra and let $\hg=[\tg,\tg]$.